 What is a hacker?

-A hacker is someone who uses technical computer skills to break into IT systems or networks.
+A hacker is someone who uses their technical computer skills to break into IT systems or networks.
 They might do this for personal gain like stealing data or money, to cause damage, or for some other malicious reason.
 This is the image that most people think of when they hear the word "hacker" today.

 However, there are also ethical hackers, otherwise known as "white hat" hackers, who use their hacking skills for good purposes, such as finding and fixing security vulnerabilities in computer systems.